amirhossein-alizad/souffle-prov/README.md

 # Welcome to Soufflé-Prov!

 This fork provides semiring-based provenance capabilities on top of the [Soufflé](https://souffle-lang.github.io) language project.
 Currently, only 0-closed totally ordered semirings (aka.
-Dijkstra's semirings) are covered, but one could also extend the ``provernance-aware'' evaluation strategy to distributive lattices.
+Dijkstra's semirings) are covered, but one could also extend the ``provenance-aware'' evaluation strategy to cover distributive lattices.

 More information can be found in this [paper](https://arxiv.org/abs/2112.01132).